odoo/documentation/content/applications/inventory_and_mrp/purchase/advanced/analyze.rst

 #.
 All *Requests for Quotation*

 #.
-All *Purchase Orders*, except canceled ones
+All *Purchase Orders*, except cancelled ones

 #. *Confirmation Date Last Year* includes all orders that were confirmed the previous year,
-   canceled purchase orders included
+   cancelled purchase orders included

-#. *Order Date* includes all orders - request for quotations and purchases orders (canceled ones
+#. *Order Date* includes all orders - request for quotations and purchases orders (cancelled ones
    included) - depending on their date of creation

-#. *Confirmation Date* includes all confirmed orders, canceled ones included, depending on their
+#. *Confirmation Date* includes all confirmed orders, cancelled ones included, depending on their
    date of confirmation

 .. note::